qunosteve/nomo-fomo-dca-bot/readme.md

 #  Normal mode works on Helius Free Tier. go to https://www.helius.dev/ and set it up
 # ─────────────────────────────────────
 RPC_ENDPOINT=https://api.mainnet-beta.solana.com   # or your Helius / QuickNode URL
-VERBOSE_VERSION=0   # 0 =doesn't query wallet balance/etc, 1 = verbose, which uses more useful data but more rpc callss
+VERBOSE_VERSION=0   # 0 =doesn't query wallet balance/etc, 1 = verbose, which uses more useful data but more rpc calls
 TICK_INTERVAL_MS=60000
 ```